Unosquare-CoE-JavaScript/sebastian-rodriguez/1_6_course-production-grade-angular/README.md

 - Data models should be decoupled especially inside of a monorepo and API projects
 - Do not unnecessarily optimize until you have a good reason to do so
   - For instance, a component should not become a lib until it is going to be used in more than one app

+## Data Modeling

+The data model enable the developer to know how the data is.
+That means we can infer many things based on the model of the data enabling decouple banckend and frontend teams.